ORBAT/S4QS-RS/README.md

     // parameters for Redshift's COPY query.
     // Required.
     "copyParams": {
+      // Redshift schema to use
+      "schema": "myschema",
       /*
        the "table" property is used to set the Redshift table name.
 This can be either a string like "my_table_name" or a regular expression (which must start and end with a /).
+       The regular expression is given an S3 URI (s3://bucket-name/some/key), and the first capture group will be used as the table name.

-       When using a regex, periods are converted to underscores but that's it.
+       When using a regex, periods in the S3 URI are converted to underscores but that's it.
-       Feed S4QS-RS weird URIs and weird stuff will probably happen.
+       Feed it weird URIs and weird stuff will probably happen.
 You have been warned.

        The example regex and tablePostfix combination would turn an URI like s3://bucketname/whatevs/this.will.be.the.table.name/qwerasdf.csv.gz